 No one else called you Lester.
 No one knows

-I broke your typewriter—
+I broke your typewriter

 save you.
-Who will
+No one will call me

-Esther now?
-I see the jumbled
+Esther now.
+I see the jumbled mass

-mass of timber holding up the Grain
+of timber holding up the Grain Belt

-Belt billboard sign.
+billboard sign.
 It doesn’t change

 even when the river below breaks

-open its mid-sigh
+open mid-sigh after months

+He’s got to work.
 The banging has stopped

 for you.
 For me, I’m left holding